wish/ctl/README.md

 * `--cpu=<your cpu>`, will check the manifest file for the string **{CPU}** and replace it with what was set in the flag.
 If no value is set, it will check ctl-config for a default value and if none is found, it will use _0.5_ as a default.
 * `--memory=<your memory>`, will check the manifest file for the string **"{ACTIVE_DEADLINE_SECODS}"** and replace it with what was set in the flag.
 If no value is set, it will check ctl-config for a default value and if none is found, it will use _128Mi_ as a default.
 * `--user=<your user>`, will check the manifest file for the string **{USER}** and replace it with what was set in the flag.
 This flag is used for spawning the job and finding the ad hoc pods associated with your name.
 The default name used is the user's hostname.
+* `--image=<your image>`, will check the manifest file for the container specified by `--container` and override this container's image with your image
+* `--container=<your container>`, will check the manifest file for your container and update it's image with the image specified by `--image`

 _Note that the [TTLAfterFinished](https://kubernetes.io/docs/concepts/workloads/controllers/ttlafterfinished/) feature must be enabled on your kubernetes cluster_